SIBI-SUBHASH/XR_BASED_DASHBOARD_FOR_REALTIME_MONITORING_AND_TRAINING_OF_INDUSTRIAL_ROBOTS/README.md

 ## 📄 License

-Copyright (c) 2026 Sibi Subhash.
+Copyright (c) 2026 Sibi Subhash,Aditya M.S,Fathima Rena.
 All Rights Reserved.

 This repository and its contents are proprietary.
 No permission is granted to use, copy, modify, distribute, or reproduce any part of this project without the